-One of the biggest Facebook advertiser complaints related to iOS 14 changes and Aggregated Event Measurement is the limitation to eight events per website for How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. purposes.
+One of the biggest Facebook advertiser complaints related to iOS 14 changes and Aggregated Event Measurement is Meta's protocol for handling tracking opt-outs from iOS devices.
+AEM initially required advertisers to configure and rank eight events and verify their website, but those requirements were removed in 2023.
+Aggregated Event Measurement still exists, but Meta handles it on the back-end to comply with Apple requirements on privacy.
+More is the limitation to eight events per website for The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More purposes.
 Luckily, that is changing.

 Let’s take a closer look at what the limitation meant, what happens with the change, and how this will impact your advertising.